jakartaee/jakarta.ee/content/committees/specification/repositories/index.md

 Repositories in the `eclipse-ee4j` organization may not be owned by Specification Projects.
 **Note** that there is absolutely no requirement that an implementation must be created by an EE4J project.

-## Repository Naming {#naming}
+## Specification Project Repository Naming {#naming}

-These naming guidelines only apply to repositories in the [jakartaee](https://github.com/jakartaee/) GitHub organization.
+All repositories in the [jakartaee](https://github.com/jakartaee/) GitHub organization SHOULD begin with the short name of the related specification.
+The goal of this is keep the `jakartaee` organization clean with a clear mapping to the specifications as they are published on https://jakarta.ee/specifications/

-A specification project will typically have two repositories.
+For example, a specification project will typically have two repositories.
 One for the specification, which contains the specification document as well as the API artifact(s).
 And one for the Test Compatibility Kit (TCK).

-The following naming standard SHOULD be used for these two repositories:
+The following naming standard would be used for these two repositories:

 - Specification: {SPEC-SHORT-NAME}-api \
 Examples: *mail-api*, *mvc-api*, *batch-api*